wwiyoko/wwiyoko.github.io/content/posts/where-it-all-began.md

 ## How I Maintain This Blog?

 I maintain this blog as much as I care about my writing skills.
-I love to improving my writing skills by creating a blog like this one.
-To make it less boring and less complex, I will provide a simple explanation for each topic, so both native and non-native English speakers can easily understand my word choices.
+To make it less boring and complex, I will provide a simple explanation for each topic, so both native and non-native English speakers can easily understand my word choices.

 ## Challenges I Faced